gchq/CyberChef-server/README.md

 ## API overview
 > For full documentation of the API, you can find the swagger page hosted at the root url.
 See [Installing](#Installing) to run the application and browse the docs.

-Currently the server just has one endpoint: `/bake`.
+The server has two endpoints: `/bake` and `/magic`.

+### `/bake`

+`/bake` allows a user to POST some input and configuration for a CyberChef Recipe.
+The application will run the input through the recipe and return the baked operation.

 This endpoint accepts a POST request with the following body:

 |Parameter|Type|Description|
 |---|---|---|